lcrawlab/ashapesampler/README.md

 [truncnorm](https://cran.r-project.org/web/packages/truncnorm/index.html)

-Unless stated otherwise, the easiest method to install many of these packages is with the following example command entered in an R shell:
+Unless stated otherwise, the easiest way to install many of these packages is with the following example command entered in an R shell:

     install.packages("alphahull", dependecies = TRUE)